Mixture Quantiles Estimated by Constrained Linear Regression: Simulation and Analysis of Convergence

+Figure \ref{qqplot_ls} and \ref{qqplot_lad} present the Q-Q plot of models fitted with different errors, constraints and penalties.
+MLE is included for comparison.
+The following three regressions provide close results and have good fit: 1) weighted least squares regression; 2) weighted least squares regression with cardinality constraint $C=2$; 3) weighted least squares regression with Lasso penalty coefficient $\lambda = 0.6$.
+These models have a better fit to the tail observations than MLE.
+Figures \ref{plot_qq_LS_MLE}, \ref{plot_qq_LAD_MLE} for MLE show that extreme tail observations are all below the straight line $y=x$, i.e., MLE underestimates the tail risk.
+When cardinality equals $1$, neither of the regression with cardinality constraint or with $L_1$ penalty has a good fit.
+For least absolute deviation regression, except for the regression with coefficient of $L_1$ penalty $\lambda = 1.9$, all models are close and have good fit.
+They have better fit to the tail observations than MLE.

-\subsection{Simulation and Analysis of Convergence}
+\section{Simulation and Analysis of Convergence}

+This section studies the convergence of Wasserstein distance bewteen the mixture quantile model and the true quantile function with a simulated dataset.
 We fit the model to the sample data-set generated by a mixture of skewed $t$ distributions.
 We calculated distance between the quantile functions of the underlying data-generating model and of the fitted model.
 Section \ref{sec_minimum_distance} shows that the objective value of \eqref{statement} converges to the $p$-Wasserstein distance.
 We show with graphs that as the sample size $N$ increases, the distance between the model quantile function and the true quantile function tends to zero, and that the objective value tends to zero.

 \cite{Fernandez} modifies skewed $t$ distribution by scaling the two sides of the density function differently.
 Similarly, we modify skewed $t$ distribution by scaling differently the positive and negative sides of the quantile function.
 The quantile function of the skewed $t$ distribution is defined by